-Fiscal Year 2012 Budget
+Fiscal Year 2013 Budget

-The enacted fiscal year 2012 budget anticipates a 3.5 percent increase in revenues from all lottery sources, including instant ticket sales and the State's participation in the multi-state Powerball game.
-Revenues of the State Lottery Fund are estimated to be \$1,616.5 million in fiscal year 2012, an increase of \$55.1 million from fiscal year 2011 actual receipts.
-A portion of the increased revenues are attributable to enactment during 2008 of revisions to the statutory profit requirement which dedicated a fixed percentage of gross ticket sales to certain programs.
+The enacted fiscal year 2013 budget anticipated a 3.1 percent increase in revenues from all lottery sources, including instant ticket sales and the State's participation in the multi-state Powerball game.
+Net revenues of the State Lottery Fund are now estimated to be \$1,796.2 million in fiscal year 2013, an increase of \$102.6 million from fiscal year 2012 actual receipts.
+A portion of the increased revenues is attributable to enactment during 2008 of revisions to the statutory profit requirement which dedicated a fixed percentage of gross ticket sales to certain programs.
 By reducing the profit requirement and increasing the payout, ticket sales revenues are expected to increase.
-Appropriations, less estimated lapses, totaling \$1,624.4 million are expected, which represents an increase of \$79.2 million or 5.1 percent from fiscal year 2011.
-As was the case in the fiscal year 2011 budget, the fiscal year 2012 budget contains \$178 million in State Lottery Fund expenditures for long-term care as state funds from other sources are being offset to support such costs.
-The fiscal year-end balance is projected to total \$151.1 million, a decrease of 5.0 percent.
+Appropriations, less estimated lapses, totaling \$1,797.2 million are expected, which represents an increase of \$195.1 million or 12.12 percent from fiscal year 2012.
+As was the case in the fiscal year 2012 budget, the fiscal year 2013 budget contains expenditures of State Lottery Fund for long-term care as state funds from other sources are being offset to support such costs.
+During fiscal year 2012, this amounted to \$178.0 million while in fiscal year 2013, the amount is \$309.0 million.
+The fiscal year-end balance is projected to total \$187.4 million, a decrease of 28.8 percent.